Wisconsin Unemployment Attorneys

-At the most basic level, you may be eligible for unemployment if you were fired by your employer.
-Generally speaking, if you quit, you are not eligible.
+At the most basic level, an employee may be eligible for unemployment if he or she was fired.
+Generally speaking, if an employee quits, the employee is not eligible.
 However, there are exceptions.
-Other situations in which you may be eligible include a temporary layoff, an unpaid suspension, an a reduction in hours of work.
+Other situations in which an employee may be eligible include a temporary layoff, an unpaid suspension, or a reduction in hours of work.

-There are some key points to remember when filing for unemployment, or during a fact-finding interview with a Claims Specialist from the Department of Workforce Development (DWD), some of which are commonsense, but some of which you may not know:
+There are some key points to remember when dealing with an unemployment compensation claim, some of which are commonsense, but some of which may not be known:

 - Be concise.
 Answer the questions that are asked.
-Do not use each question as an opportunity to “tell your story.”
-If you need to take a moment to formulate your response before doing so to ensure that you fully know your answer, do so.
+Do not use each question as an opportunity to provide unnecessary details or pile on.
+If you need to take a moment to formulate a response before doing so to ensure that you fully know the answer, do so.
 When individuals think while they speak, they have a tendency to stray and confuse.

 - Be factual.
-Using subjective adjectives such as “unfair” or unnecessary exaggeration can paint you in a bad light and create arguable points where none should otherwise exist.
+Using subjective adjectives or unnecessary exaggeration can paint anyone in a bad light and create arguable points where none should otherwise exist.

 - Be attentive.
 Read all documents carefully and, if you are being interviewed, listen to each question carefully.

-If unemployment benefits are approved, you must continue seeking employment from, at minimum, two employers per week to continue receiving benefits.
+If unemployment benefits are approved, the employee must continue seeking employment from, at minimum, four employers per week to continue receiving benefits.

 The most common scenario in such an appeal is that the appellant/claimant was terminated and denied benefits based on the reason(s) provided by the former employer for the termination.
 The standard by which these cases are decided is called “misconduct.”
-Misconduct is defined as intentional and substantial disregard of an employer’s interests.
+The definition of misconduct includes the intentional and substantial disregard of an employer’s interests.
 As an example, if an employee was repeatedly intoxicated on the job, the employer warned the employee that if he was intoxicated at work one more time he would be fired, and the employee subsequently showed up intoxicated again and was fired, that would qualify as “misconduct” and benefits would justifiably be denied.

-If it is determined by a Claims Specialist that you were terminated for misconduct, the burden is on you to prove otherwise.
-However, if a Claims Specialist grants you unemployment benefits and your former employer appeals, the burden in on the employer to prove misconduct.
+If it is determined by a Claims Specialist that an employee was terminated for misconduct, the burden is on the employee to prove otherwise.
+However, if a Claims Specialist grants the employee unemployment benefits and the former employer appeals, the burden is on the employer to prove misconduct.